-activities, property, imports/exports, natural resources-or by strengthening the efficiency of tax collection methods and overall compliance.
-Many countries are increasing taxes for social investments, not only on consumption, which is generally regressive and counter to social progress, but also on other areas.
-For example, Bolivia, Mongolia and Zambia are financing universal pensions, child benefits and other schemes from mining and gas taxes; Ghana, Liberia and the Maldives have introduced taxes on tourism to support social programs; and Brazil introduced a tax on financial transactions to expand social protection coverage.
+2. Increasing tax revenues: This is clearly the principal channel for generating resources, which is achieved by altering different types of tax rates e.g. on consumption, corporate profits, financial property, imports/exports, activities, resources-or by strengthening the efficiency of tax collection methods and overall compliance.
+Many are increasing taxes for countries investments, not only on consumption, which is generally regressive and counter to social progress, but also on other areas.
+For example, Bolivia, Mongolia and Zambia are financing universal pensions, child benefits and other schemes from mining and gas taxes; Ghana, Liberia and the